Nepal : Mechanized Irrigation Innovation Project

 |Project Rationale and Linkage to Country/Regional Strategy||

-Most irrigation systems in Nepal are in the Terai plains and provide supplementary irrigation for rice cultivation during the monsoon season.
-The projected impacts of climate change will increase demand for irrigated water and uncertainty around the reliable supply of water throughout the year.
-The expansion of irrigated areas and provision of reliable irrigation services during the dry season is constrained because costly investments in storage dams, inter-basin water transfers, and surface irrigation systems are required.
-Alternatively, year-round irrigation can be achieved by tapping readily available and annually renewable groundwater resources through efficient and sustainable mechanized (pump) irrigation.
+Nepal's total cultivated area is about 2.6 million hectares (ha) but only 1.4 million ha is irrigated.
+Most irrigation systems, about 1.2 ha, are in the Terai plains and operate only to provide supplementary irrigation during the monsoon season for paddy cultivation.
+Less than 40% of irrigation systems provide perennial irrigation services.
+Climate change is expected to reduce rainfall reliability and hence increase irrigation demand.
+Droughts have been the most severe hazard and has contributed to 39% of agriculture-related losses caused by weather-related events between 1971 and 2007 (footnote 3).
+The expansion of irrigated areas and provision of reliable irrigation services during the dry season is constrained due to the high cost of investment in storage dams, inter-basin water transfers, and surface irrigation systems.
+Alternatively, year-round irrigation in the Terai area can be achieved by tapping available and renewable groundwater through efficient and sustainable mechanized pumped irrigation.

 Agricultural production and productivity increased (Energy, Water Resources and Irrigation Sector's current status and roadmap for future, White paper 2018)